Search

 The “layers” in ANN are rows of data points hosted through neurons that all use the same neural network.
 ANN uses weights to learn.
 Weights get changed after each iteration through the neuron in ANN.
 ANN goes back and changes the weights depending on the accuracy calculated by a “cost function”.

 Comparatively, there are no neurons or weights in CNN.
 CNN instead casts multiple layers on images and uses filtration to analyze image inputs.
-These layers are the math layer, rectified linear unit layer, and fully connected layer.
+These layers are the math layer, Rectified Linear Unit (ReLU) layer, and the fully connected layer.
 The purpose of these layers is to understand patterns that the network can “see”, process the output of data, and provide an n-dimensional vector output.

 That n-dimensional output is used to observe distinct features and connect them with the image input provided.
 It can then give the classification output to the user.
 Despite their differences, both methods use measures of error to improve learning and produce epochs to analyze the effectiveness of the models generated.